Glial Cells, Astrocytes, Neurons, and Amyotrophic Lateral Sclerosis (ALS)

 - Astrocytes supply neurons with a range of nutrients.

-- Astrocytes control the concentrations of ions around the neurons.
+- They also control the concentrations of ions around the neurons.

 - At a synapse, the astrocytes absorb and break down glutamate.
 Glutamate is an important neurotransmitter in the nervous system.
 A high concentration of glutamate is toxic to nerves, however.